avs42040/cloud-native-platform/README.md

 - k3d
 - istioctl
 At least port 80 and 443 are needed to be opened.

+This demo only use k3d to deploy all services on Ubuntu linux distribution.
+Please free to adjust and use other Linux or Kubernetes distribution

 If any binary is missing, you can use our script in folder "Installation" to install the missing binary